 OCAD’s Respectful Work & Learning Environment (RWLE) policy states:

 OCAD recognizes the importance of certain rights and freedoms at a university dedicated to intellectual inquiry and creative practice.
 The University is committed to upholding all fundamental human rights, including freedom of association, freedom of conscience, opinion and belief, and freedom of thought, inquiry, artistic and creative expression.
 Nothing in this policy is to be interpreted, administered or applied in a way that infringes upon academic freedom, or upon legal conduct between individuals that is based on mutual consent.
 Nothing in this policy is to be understood to prevent any faculty, employee, or student, from instructing, evaluating and engaging in fair criticism of another’s behaviour or performance.

 The RWLE also states in Section 5.4 that it has “a commitment to academic freedom and freedom of thought, inquiry, and expression which may result in respectful disagreements regarding beliefs and principles,” but that OCAD “cannot condone behaviour that is likely to undermine the dignity, self-esteem or productivity of any of its members, whether such behaviour occurs on University premises or in conjunction with University-related activities.”

-The RWLE defines bullying as “a form of repeated, persistent and aggressive behaviour that is directed at an individual or individuals, and is intended to cause (or should be known to cause) fear and distress and/or harm to another person’s body, feelings, self-esteem or reputation.
+Further, the RWLE defines bullying as “a form of repeated, persistent and aggressive behaviour that is directed at an individual or individuals, and is intended to cause (or should be known to cause) fear and distress and/or harm to another person’s body, feelings, self-esteem or reputation.
 Bullying usually occurs in the context where there is a real or perceived imbalance of power.”

 Examples of bullying include: